Umbrella Packages and Feature Availability

 AMP is built on an extensive collection of real-time threat intelligence and dynamic malware analytics supplied by the Talos Security Intelligence and Research Group, and Threat Grid intelligence feeds.
 The Cisco AMP engine does not do real-time sandboxing, instead, the Cisco AMP integration blocks files with a known bad reputation based on the checksum or hash of the file.
 The AMP checksum database is comprised of lookup and data from all AMP customers and is a dynamic global community resource shared between customers utilizing the technology.
 For more information about AMP, see Advanced Malware Protection (AMP).

 When File Inspection is enabled, Umbrella's antivirus scanner attempts to scan all files.
-Umbrella begins streaming large files from the proxy to the user after scanning the first 50mb to ensure that the user starts receiving the download while scanning continues in the background.
+Umbrella begins streaming large files from the proxy to the user after scanning up to 50 MB to ensure that the user starts receiving the download while scanning continues in the background.
 As soon as a file is identified as malicious, the connection is terminated.
 For larger files, the user may initially experience a brief lag, but should still receive the entire file as quickly as normal—unless it's malicious.
+Umbrella only scans the first 50 MB and does not scan the content of any files over 50 MB.
+For more information on file scanning size, see Limitations and Range Limits.

 Archives (such as .zip or .rar files) are decompressed and scanned to a maximum of 16 levels of recursion.
 Files compressed above 16 levels of recursion are blocked.
 A password-protected archive is not scanned as it cannot be decompressed without a password.
 However, a password-protected archive can be blocked under the antivirus' Protected Archive category.
 Umbrella blocks downloads if there is a scanning error or the file is found to be corrupt.
-Once virus scanning is complete, the file is either delivered or the connection is terminated and the user is served the IP of the block page.
+Once virus scanning is complete, the file is either delivered or the connection is terminated.
 You can also review activity through the Security Activity and Activity Search reports.
-For more information, see Review File Inspection Through Reports.

 When you enable Umbrella's File Inspection and Threat Grid Malware Analysis features, files not blocked through File Inspection and that are unknown to AMP file reputation or blocked by Umbrella's anti-virus (AV) may be submitted by Umbrella to Threat Grid for malware analysis.
 This includes file types known to carry malware or be a conduit for malware, such as EXE and PDF files.
 See Enable Threat Grid Malware Analysis.